Why is medical cannabis so hard to access on the NHS?

 The Alfie Dingley case

-It's a confusing situation, and one that has made national news with the recent Alfie Dingley case.
-A 6-year-old boy with a rare genetic form of epilepsy, Alfie can suffer up to 30 violent seizures a day.
-While his condition can be managed with steroids, these drugs are toxic to the body and will likely cause organ failure or psychosis over time.
+The fight for cannabis-based medicines made national news with the Alfie Dingley case.
+A 6-year-old boy with a rare genetic form of epilepsy, Alfie could suffer up to 30 violent seizures a day.
+While his condition could be managed with steroids, these drugs are toxic to the body and will likely cause organ failure or psychosis over time.

-Last year, Alfie and his family travelled to the Netherlands, where he was treated with cannabis oil.
+In 2017, Alfie and his family travelled to the Netherlands, where he was treated with cannabis oil.
 His seizures all but vanished.
-However, since returning to the UK, he has been forced to return to his regime of intravenous steroids.
-His mother is currently pleading with the UK government to 'make an exception for Alfie and grant his doctor licence to prescribe medical cannabis'.
+However, after returning to the UK, he was forced to return to his regime of intravenous steroids.
+His mother campaigned for the UK government to 'make an exception for Alfie and grant his doctor licence to prescribe medical cannabis'.

 The evidence base

-So aside from exceptional cases of this kind, what does the evidence actually say about the benefits of medical cannabis?
+So what does the evidence actually say about the benefits of medical cannabis?
 And conversely, what do we know about the risks?

 Barnes, who sifted through around 20,000 studies for the report, says the evidence for some indications is more clear-cut than for others.